You know, we've been destroying Democrats all day.

 It's just sitting there wherever.

-It's gonna be private sector oriented.
+It's going to be private sector oriented.

-The private sector's gonna rebuild.
+The private sector is going to rebuild.

-Now this guy Ray just called and said existing small businesses, the old ones, They're going out because new ones are moving in.
+Now, this guy Ray just called and said existing small businesses, the old ones, they're going out because new ones are moving in.

-Well now what what does that tell you?
+Now, what does that tell you?

 There's some sort of rebirth going on.

-Yeah, it's bad, but uh uh and I uh by the way, I don't I don't mean to overemphasize this, but those of you in New Orleans who have not uh had a I don't know what kind of outside media you've had, you've probably been able to watch cable news and so forth,
+Yeah, it's bad, but by the way, I don't mean to overemphasize this, but those of you in New Orleans who have not had it, I don't know what kind of outside media you've had.

-but I will just tell you uh that one of the big concerns we have heard about is political, that the political leaders, state and city of New Orleans are really worried that so many people that were relocated and evacuated who were Democrats are not gonna come back.
+You've probably been able to watch cable news and so forth, but I will just tell you that one of the big concerns we have heard about is political, that the political leaders, state and city of New Orleans, are really worried that so many people that were relocated and evacuated who were Democrats are not going to come back.

-That there's either nothing for them or they're finding a happy life, a new life wherever they moved, and that there's no desire to go back on the part of some of them, and this is causing a political concern.
+That there's either nothing for them or they're finding a happy life, a new life wherever they moved, and that there's no desire to go back on the part of some of them.

-I forget when it is, but he's all concerned about about we were telling jokes that he will charter planes to bring people back to vote that day.
+I forget when it is, but he's all concerned about we were telling jokes that he will charter planes to bring people back to vote that day.

-Because that's that's what he was he was making that big a deal about it.
+He was making that big a deal about it.

-It's like I told him, I've got a series of stories here that talk about you can really earn a pretty good wage if you want to go to New Orleans because that's it is tough to get workers there.
+It's like I told him, I've got a series of stories here that talk about you can really earn a pretty good wage if you want to go to New Orleans because it is tough to get workers there.

 There are fewer people that are there now than were before the hurricane.

-But that's that's pretty normal, that's the way these things happen.
+That's the way these things happen.

-It's gonna be a long process.
+It's going to be a long process.

 I mean, there's no question about it.

-Uh and there were, and I know you you none of you had power in the immediate aftermath, and none of you had the uh ability to know what was what was actually going on outside the city in terms of the uh the country's reaction, but believe me, it was it was big and it was heartfelt, and there were private donations and contributions that exceeded billions and billions of dollars.
+And there were, and I know none of you had power in the immediate aftermath, and none of you had the ability to know what was actually going on outside the city in terms of the country's reaction.

 The American people jumped right in.